Order of Bards, Ovates and Druids: Teachings

 The teachings of the Order could be seen as typical of neo-druidism today, in that it teaches its followers the belief of the sanctity of nature and a belief in the Otherworld.
 Although its teaching draws upon Celtic sources, it also allows evolution, considering for instance several ideas from modern psychology and the Human Potential movement, and from perennialist thinkers such as Aldous Huxley and Frithjof Schuon.

 Individual Druids and the groups that they practice with are allowed to decide their own pantheons.
 Many members follow Celtic pantheons, usually relating to the four pre-Christian Celtic nations of England, Scotland, Wales and Ireland, as well as related beliefs and practices, such as ancestral worship, naturism, polytheism and Spiritualism.
 The Order's official teachings, however, are presented ecumenically as a spiritual philosophy compatible with many religious beliefs, and other members hold monotheistic, pantheistic, atheistic, and other views.
 Many OBOD Druids identify as Pagan, but others identify as Christian, Jewish, Buddhist, Hindu, or many other religions, while some follow Druidry as their primary or only spiritual path.

+The Bardic, Ovate and Druid courses are also offered in other six languages: Dutch, English, French, German, Italian and Portuguese.